makingthematrix/scalaonandroid/README.md

 6. [Comments](https://github.com/makingthematrix/scalaonandroid/tree/main/comments) - an app showcasing a bit more complex GUI functionality; thanks @rleibman!
 7. [Calculator](https://github.com/makingthematrix/scalaonandroid/tree/main/calculator) - well, it's a calculator
 8. [Calculator 3](https://github.com/makingthematrix/scalaonandroid/tree/main/calculator3) - also a calculator, and you already know in what
+9. [HelloFXGL](https://github.com/makingthematrix/scalaonandroid/tree/main/HelloFXGL) - a minimal example with FXGL, a game engine; for now works only on desktop

 #### Discord